MicrosoftDocs/power-platform/power-platform/admin/logging-power-automate.md

     ![Select audit from the menu](./media/audit-logs/show-all.png)

-Within the **Audit** screen, Power Platform admins can search the audit logs across many popular services including Power BI, Azure AD, Microsoft Teams, Dynamics 365, Microsoft Power Apps Power Automate, and Microsoft Dataverse.
+Power Platform admins can search the **Audit** screen for details from the following popular services.

+- Power BI
+- Azure AD
+- Microsoft Teams
+- Dynamics 365
+- Power Apps,
+- Power Automate
+- Dataverse.

-Once the Audit log search screen is accessed, an administrator can filter for specific activities by pulling down the **Activities** dropdown.
-By scrolling down the list, a section dedicated to Microsoft Power Apps activities can be found.
+Administrators can filter for specific activities by via the **Activities**list.
+You will find the Power Automate activities within this list.

 ## See audited events

-Logging takes place at the SDK layer, so a single action can trigger multiple logged events.
+All logging is done at the SDK layer, so a single action can trigger multiple logged events.
 Here's a sample of the user events that you can audit.

 Event | Description
 -|-
-Created flow | When a flow gets created
+Created flow | The time a flow was created
 Edited flow | Any updates made to the flow
-Deleted flow | When the flow is deleted
+Deleted flow | When the flow was deleted
 Edited permissions | Every time a user's permissions to the flow changes Deleted permissions | Every time a user's permissions to the flow is removed Started a paid trial | When the user starts a paid trial